Better inspect for stdlib classes

 to_s, I always mix them up) method was then usually more important.

-Updated by stomar (Marcus Stollsteimer) about 2 years ago
+Updated by stomar (Marcus Stollsteimer) over 2 years ago

 Two thoughts regarding BigDecimal and Float:

 INHO it's desirable that the inspect output should be different; it should be possible to distinguish between a BigDecimal and a Float by inspecting it.

 BigDecimal doesn't use scientific notation in standard form (with a leading digit between 1 and 9), and there are also differences in the formatting of the exponent, see examples below.